m3Greybeard/notes-meteor-course/readme.md

-# Boiler Plate Meteor Project
+# Boiler Plate Meteor Notes Project

 This includes a basic react and auth setup